AMENDED AND RESTATED BYLAWS

 (2) SPECIFICATION REVIEW AND NOTICE

 (f) Approval of Final Specifications.
-After completion of the Draft Specification review process stated in Sections 10(e)(2)(a) through 10(e)(2)(e), above, the Working Committee shall submit such Draft Specification to the Board of Directors for final review.
-If the Board of Directors approves such Draft Specification via an affirmative vote of the total number of Directors pursuant to these Bylaws, the Draft Specification shall become a Final Specification of the Corporation.
-In the event that the Board of Directors fails to approve such Draft Specification as a Final Specification, such Draft Specification shall be returned to the Working Committee.
+After completion of the Draft Specification review process stated in Sections 10(e)(2)(a) through 10(e)(2)(e), above, the Working Committee shall submit such Draft Specification to the Board for final review.
+If the Board approves such Draft Specification via an affirmative vote of the total number of Directors pursuant to these Bylaws, the Draft Specification shall become a Final Specification of the Corporation.
+In the event that the Board fails to approve such Draft Specification as a Final Specification, such Draft Specification shall be returned to the Working Committee.

 (3) LICENSING OF INTELLECTUAL PROPERTY RIGHTS